Creating Safer Neighbourhoods one block at a time.

 - You must be at least 19 years old.

-- Block Watch does not require a lot of time or major responsibility.
+- Block Watch does not require a lot of time.
 It is easy to organize.

 - It is not necessary to be home all the time to be a Block Watch Captain or Co-Captain.